Bala5667/Students-Fees-data/README.md

 Only 4.4% are above 40, suggesting limited interest from older individuals.

 Data Storytelling :

-•	"Understanding Student Enrollment & Revenue Trends in Online Courses"
+1. Understanding Student Enrollment & Revenue Trends in Online Courses.
-•	The dashboard reveals that the institution has generated ₹6,878K in revenue from 772 students across 8 courses.
+2. The dashboard reveals that the institution has generated ₹6,878K in revenue from 772 students across 8 courses.
-•	The most lucrative courses are Davinci Resolve, Adobe After Effects, and Autodesk 3Ds Max, contributing significantly to revenue.
+3. The most lucrative courses are Davinci Resolve, Adobe After Effects, and Autodesk 3Ds Max, contributing significantly to revenue.
-•	504 students have completed their courses and received certificates, while others are still in progress or have dropped out.
+4. 504 students have completed their courses and received certificates, while others are still in progress or have dropped out.
-•	Enrollment spikes in April & September, suggesting strategic marketing can be focused on these months.
+5. Enrollment spikes in April & September, suggesting strategic marketing can be focused on these months.
-•	The 20-30 age group dominates (52%), indicating young professionals and students drive demand for these courses.
+6. The 20-30 age group dominates (52%), indicating young professionals and students drive demand for these courses.